l7mp/stunner/README.md

   `NetworkPolicy`.
 Otherwise, certain internal Kubernetes services would become available externally; see the [notes on access control](#access-control).
-* STUNner supports arbitrary scale-up without dropping active calls, but scale-down might disconnect calls established through the STUNner and/or media servers being removed from the load-balancing pool.
+* STUNner supports arbitrary scale-up without dropping active calls, but scale-down might disconnect calls established through the STUNner pods and/or media server replicas being removed from the load-balancing pool.
 Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
 * [TURN over TCP](https://www.rfc-editor.org/rfc/rfc6062.txt) and the WebRTC DataChannel API are